zulip/zulip/templates/zerver/help/import-from-mattermost.md

     ssh <username>@<server_ip>
     ```

-2. Navigate to the the Mattermost docker directory.
-On most installs the
+1. Navigate to the Mattermost docker directory.
+On most installs, the
    directory should be `mattermost-docker`.

     ```
     cd mattermost-docker/
     ```

-3. Create an export of all your Mattermost teams, as a tar file.
+1. Create an export of all your Mattermost teams, as a tar file.

     ```
     docker exec -it mattermost-docker_app_1 mattermost \